 An Homage to Spring - May 2025 Vol. Nº19

 In all honesty, I have not experienced a true spring for over a decade.
 I live in Los Angeles where seasons are an illusion.
-An idea simply produced by marine layer mornings and gusts of ‘Santa Ana Winds’ and people who are adamant that LA does in fact have seasons (it does not).
+An idea simply produced by marine layer mornings, gusts of ‘Santa Ana Winds’ and people who are adamant that LA does in fact have seasons (it does not).
 And for most, that sounds like a dream.
-But I am a hopeless romantic and when it comes to the lack of seasons, I suffer deeply.
+But I am a hopeless romantic so when it comes to the lack of seasons, I suffer deeply.

 I long for chaotic springs.
 The springs where one moment you’re caught in a momentary rain storm, and the next you are bathed in warmth and sunshine, the only hint that it was ever pouring?
 The damp café tables and shattered peonies.
 Spring is a season that simply cannot make up her mind and I love her for it.
 Xx